 sudo umount /mnt

-This will unmount the USB disk from our system.
+This will unmount the USB stick from our system.

 Alternatively, we can use the device’s name in this format.